 We can even guarantee performance results.
 Once you sign on, you'll have nothing to lose, and an improved learning environment to gain.
-So you can provide students with
+So you can provide students with to improve school environments for over 100 years.
 Because you're in a position that's surrounded by uncertainty, it's nice to be in a position to choose something that offers the guarantee of SchoolMate.
 To learn more about it, please call Johnson Controls toll-free at 1-800-972-8040.